adidas (FRA:ADS) Given a €360.00 Price Target by The Goldman Sachs Group Analysts

-The Goldman Sachs Group set a €360.00 ($423.53) target price on adidas (FRA:ADS) in a research note released on Thursday morning, Borsen Zeitung reports.
+The Goldman Sachs Group set a €360.00 ($423.53) price objective on adidas (FRA:ADS) in a research note published on Friday, Borsen Zeitung reports.

 adidas AG, together with its subsidiaries, designs, develops, distributes, and markets athletic and sports lifestyle products worldwide.
 The company operates through ten segments: Europe, North America Adidas, North America Reebok, Asia-Pacific, Russia/CIS, Latin America, Emerging Markets, Adidas Golf, Runtastic, and Other Centrally Managed Businesses.